QAmigo/QAmigo/README.md

 This program supports I18N(internationalization) through Qt's I18N support, only supports English and Chinese, select the one you want in menubar.

-## Turning off HotPlug support

-HotPlug support provided by [QDeviceWacher](https://github.com/wang-bin/qdevicewatcher) has some compatibility issues.
-We can comment the line that adding HOT_PLUG to DEFINES in the .pro file out to disable it.

-NOTE: MUST REBUILD THE PROJECT TO MAKE CHANGES TO DEFINES WORK!

 ## About

 The linux version released package uses [CQtDeployer](https://github.com/QuasarApp/CQtDeployer) to deploy, thanks to the author's great work!